shautvast/mnist-rs/README.md

 the data can be found here:
 https://github.com/mnielsen/neural-networks-and-deep-learning/blob/master/data/mnist.pkl.gz
-albeit in a different format
+albeit in a different format, convert it with `convert_pickle.py`